Unbuilt Services On The M27

 Identifying the Site

-The J9 Whiteley/Titchfield proposal was therefore the chosen site by default, despite it also raising a number of environmental concerns for its steep gradients and close proximity to the River Meon.
+The J9 Whiteley/Titchfield proposal was therefore the chosen site by default, despite it also raising a number of environmental concerns for its steep gradients and close proximity to the River Meon, it was still there "less emotive" option.
 As an added bonus, the land was conveniently up for sale just as the Ministry were enquiring about it.
 It involves about 17.5 acres of land.

 The Other Two